Nithish3108/valunerability_scan/README.md

 !tool use:openvas

 note:
-  the solution for the valunerability are in the pdf the scanned machine is virtual machine the machine is create with custom valunerabilities
+  !the solution for the valunerability are in the pdf.

+  !the scanned machine is virtual machine.

+  !the machine is create with custom valunerabilities